 It is also illegal to drive drug-impaired and there is a zero tolerance of having any cannabis in your system for young, novice and commercial drivers.
+This applies to motorized vehicles including cars, trucks, boats, snowmobiles and off-road vehicles.
+No one can consume (smoke, vape or eat) cannabis in a vehicle or boat that is being driven or will be driven.
 Penalties of driving impaired include an immediate license suspension, financial penalties and possible jail time.
+Exceptions may apply for passengers who are medical cannabis users, and vehicles and boats with permanent sleeping and cooking accommodations